Introducing Option Simplified | Advanced Trading Strategies6 min read

 The world of options trading is dynamic and complex, making it difficult for both novice and seasoned traders to navigate.
 However, with the right tools and strategies, anyone can succeed in the world of options.
 We have launched an options trading platform where you can simply express your opinion and receive the best option strategy.

-Option Magic is a module in which traders can trade on Option Based Strategies like Spreads, Condors, Strangle, etc.
+Option Simplified is a module in which traders can trade on Option Based Strategies like Spreads, Condors, Strangle, etc.

 Users can provide their opinions on the market trend, such as bullish, bearish, neutral, or a big move, and we will then recommend the best options trading strategy to trade in Nifty and Bank Nifty.
 To reduce risk and raise the likelihood of profit, we advise users to trade using hedge-based 2, 3, or 4-leg strategies.
 All the strategies suggested here carry limited risk.

-How do I select the Option Magic trading module?
+How do I select the Option Simplified trading module?

-Option Magic can be found by clicking on the Options Strategies icon in the “All Investment Options” section.
+Option Simplified can be found by clicking on the Options Strategies icon in the “All Investment Options” section.

 Option strategies involve trading in multiple Option Contracts (buy or sell) at the same time.
 Users must first choose whether they want to trade in the Nifty or Banknifty index.

-After selecting the instrument, the user must click the Option Magic Module to place trades.
+After selecting the instrument, the user must click the Option Simplified Module to place trades.